By Nicole M. Hilton, May 9, 2018

 I stepped back.
 All I could do was stare at those blue eyes, my mouth slightly open.

-I gazed upon Him, and just before I could fully comprehend who He was, I woke up.
+I gazed upon Him, and just before I could fully comprehend who He was, and wrap my eager arms around Him in an embrace, I woke up.